es-ude/lab_driver_daq/README.md

 for the entire file.
 SI-Units are used (V and A).
 Values are stored in little endian format.
 Conversion to CSV should be vastly faster using a simple C program instead of the machine's built-in converter.

+### MXO44 notice:
+The device freezes upon the detection of a USB (dis-)connection event and will cease all functionality on firmware version 2.4.2.1.
+The only fix is cutting power to the device by holding the power button or plugging it from the socket.